-You will be tested to see if the pump will lower your pain.
-Pain medicine will be injected into the area around your spine one or more times.
-In some tests, a catheter may be placed in the area around your spine.
+A test will also be done to see if the pump will lower pain.
+Pain medicine will be injected into the area around the spine one or more times.
+A catheter may be placed in the area around the spine.
 The catheter is then connected to a pump outside of the body.
 The test will also let the doctor find the right place for the pump and dose of medicine.

 General anesthesia will be used.
 You will be asleep.

 Description of the Procedure

 A small cut will be made in the middle of the back.
-The catheter is placed in a space near the spinal cord.
-It's then secured with stitches.
+A catheter (tube) is placed in a space near the spinal cord.
+It is secured with stitches.
 X-rays are used to make sure the catheter is in the right place.
-The catheter is run from the spine to the belly where the pump is placed.
-The catheter is under the skin.
+The catheter is guided to the belly.

-The belly is opened with a small cut.
+A small incision is made in the belly.
 The pump is placed below the waistline in a pocket that is made between the skin and muscles.
 The catheter will be attached to the pump.
 The pump is secured.
 The incisions are closed with stitches.
 Bandages are placed over the area.